MarkPearlCoZa/Blog_General/_posts/2020-01-03-Hiring-Geeks-That-Fit.md

 Tell me about any experience you have had with working overtime at the end of a release.
 Have you juggled overtime with other commitments?
 Would you be available to put in overtime on an infrequent basis?
 On a long-term basis?
 Never?

+##### Training

+Tell me about your previous experience with company training policies.
+Have you ever determined your own training policy?
+If so, what was the curriculum?
+If not, what kinds of training are you looking for?
+What training have you had that addresses the functional skills, tools, or industry for the products you have worked on before?
+What’s the value of that training to you?

 ### Auditions

 #### Developer